Microsoft Kin: Relationship to Windows Phone

 The Microsoft Kin has been described as a "close cousin" to Windows Phone, with shared user interface characteristics.
 According to Microsoft, "Both KIN and Windows Phone share common OS components, software and services.
 We will seek to align around a single platform for both products as well as consistent hardware specifications."

 Microsoft said that the underlying fundamentals of Kin and Windows Phone were held together by similar core technologies.
 Both operating systems ran the same Silverlight platform, with Microsoft's stated intention being to eventually merge Windows Phone with Kin.

 Kin "m" series features

 In November 2010, Microsoft and Verizon re-launched the Kin phones, re-labeling them as feature phones with no required data plan.
 The prices of the phones also were slashed.
 Where the Kin TWO was formerly $100 on a two-year contract, the new Kin TWOm was offered at $20 on contract.
-Similarly, the Kin ONE, formerly $50 on a contract, was now $0 on contract.
+Similarly, the Kin ONE, formerly $50 on a contract, was now free on contract.

 The new firmware on the repurposed "m" phones removed several data-centric features of the operating system, including many of the devices' social elements such as the Loop home screen, the Spot, and access to the Kin Studio cloud storage site, which was shut down in January 2011.
 With the lack of a data plan requirement and lower prices up front, Microsoft and Verizon hoped to do what they originally planned: capture the teenage market.